GlyphLabs/.github/profile/README.md

 # PurpLabs
-PurpLabs is a team that develops Discord Bots, those are: PurpBot, PogBot, and Dirjo.
+PurpLabs is a team that develops Discord Bots, those are: PurpBot and PogBot
 # How are we better?
 We do not have our bots and applications behind pay-walls, unlike some popular bots with premium memberships.
 # History